w3-engineers/telemesh/README.md

 **Step 4: Test on device:**
 [TBD]

 ## Development Guideline
-Please follow this link https://docs.google.com/document/d/1W8joisx_mD6Rpa5aS-2hU16V2bgQ92V4VJDg_2tmlsE/edit?usp=sharing to get an overview of telemesh app architecture
+Please follow this link https://docs.google.com/document/d/1W8joisx_mD6Rpa5aS-2hU16V2bgQ92V4VJDg_2tmlsE/edit?usp=sharing to get an overview of telemesh app architecture and how the specific module should be designed.

 ## Test Coverage
 * This repo is configured with [Travis][travis] and [coverall][coverall].
 Every merge with *master* produced a test coverage report.
 Latest coverage report is available [here](https://coveralls.io/github/w3-engineers/telemesh?branch=master).
 [This](#Telemesh) badge here shows coverage status.